+It is especially important for you to be creative in this type of practice.
 It is extremely easy to get bored playing nothing but scales and patterns all day, which is the last thing you would want.
 Anything that you can do to create interest in this type of practice will greatly help you.
 Play scales forwards and backwards, in different intervals, and starting on each note.
 Practice technique with play-along records.
 Trade off scales and patterns with a friend.
 Make up games to challenge yourself.
 Work on soloing over songs using only one specific technique at a time.